 There exist several designations that we can apply for from the FDA and other regulators that would provide us with various combinations of the potential for expedited regulatory review, certain financial incentives as well as the potential for post-approval exclusivity for a period of time.
 These designations include but are not limited to orphan drug designation, breakthrough therapy designation, accelerated approval, fast track status and priority review for our product candidates.
 For example, Descartes-08 has been granted orphan drug designation and Regenerative Medicine Advanced Therapy ("RMAT") designation by the FDA for the treatment of MG.
 We expect to seek one or more of these designations for our other current and future product candidates.
-There can be no assurance that any of our other product candidates will qualify for any of these designations.
-There can also be no assurance that any of our product candidates that do qualify for these designations will be granted such designations or that the FDA will not revoke a designation it grants at a later date, or that Congress will not change the law about a designation.
+There can be no assurance that any of our other product candidates that do qualify for any of these designations.
+There can also be no assurance that the FDA will not revoke a designation it grants at a later date, or that Congress will not change the law about a designation.